vanessagonzalez0815-lab/heart-disease-capstone/README.md

 # heart-disease-capstone
-Data science capstone project analyzing heart disease indicators from the BRFSS 2015 dataset from the CDC annal survey.
+Data science capstone project analyzing heart disease indicators from the BRFSS 2015 dataset from the CDC annual survey.